 Work experience and career planning

-We'll help you opportunities that will complement your studies.
+We'll help you find find opportunities that will complement your studies.

 When you finish the course, our Careers and Employability service can help you find a job that puts your skills to work in the healthcare industry.